 Citizens of United States do not require Canada eTA.
 US citizens do not need a Visa or an eTA to travel to Canada.

 Canadian Citizens or permanent residents and United States Citizens do not need Canada eTA.

 United States Green Card holders will be required to apply for Canada eTA.
 US citizens however are exempt from eTA requirements.

 Yes, you require Canada eTA for transiting Canada even if transit will take less than 48 hours and you belong to one of the eTA eligbile country.

 If you are citizen of a country that is not eTA eligible or not visa-exempt, then you will need a transit visa in order to pass through Canada without stopping or visiting.

-Transit passengers must remain in the transit area of Auckland International Airport.
-If you wish to leave the airport, you must apply for a Visitor Visa before travelling to New Zealand.
+Transit passengers must remain in the transit area of International Airport.
+If you wish to leave the airport, you must apply for a Visitor Visa before travelling to Canada.

 You may not need either a transit visa or an eTA if you are travelling to or from the United States.
 If certain foreign nationals meet specific requirements then the Transit Without Visa Program (TWOV) and the China Transit Program (CTP) allows them to transit through Canada on their way to and from the United States without a Canadian transit visa.